Skip to main content

 EDI Processing

-Work with Electronic Data Interchange (EDI) formats used in supply chain, healthcare, and financial integrations.
-Ballerina provides the ballerina/edi module for parsing and serializing EDI data, and the bal edi CLI tool for generating type-safe code from standard EDI specs like EDIFACT and X12.
+Work with Electronic Data Interchange (EDI) formats used in supply chain, healthcare, retail, and financial integrations.
+Ballerina provides the ballerina/edi module for parsing and serializing EDI data, and the bal edi CLI tool for generating type-safe code from any supported EDI specification.

 Setting up the EDI tool